Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 - Build habits now: maintenance files, clean inspections, and ELD/HOS compliance.

 Ongoing requirements don’t stop after activation—plan for renewals and updates here: trucking renewals.
-And stay current with changing rules: FMCSA Speed Limiter Rules.
+And keep safety records organized with this driver safety program guide.

 Activation Blockers to Verify Today